iFundamental/chibicode.com/index.md

 If I were to describe the characteristics of my work, I'd say that I'm obsessed about the "failure cases".
 For example, I love writing about historical events where poor judgements lead to disaster, more so than writing about breakthroughs in politics/technology/etc. When designing user interfaces, I like to ponder on the most pathological steps users could possibly take.
 When developing educational materials, the persona I use is someone who's extremely confused about the subject.
 (Maybe that's why [I won the best TA award](https://www.cs.cmu.edu/~scsfacts/uesugi.html) at Carnegie Mellon's CS department).
 I'm in the bottom quartile for almost everything I do, and I believe that the world needs more innovators who solve the needs of someone like me.

-If you like to hear from me when I release something interesting, you can sign up for my mailing list.
+If you'd like to hear from me when I release something interesting, you can sign up for my mailing list.
 I'll send at most one email per month.

 {% include personal_mailchimp.html %}